 Contact Hours/ Week : 3(L)+0(T)+2(P) Credits : 4.0

 Total Lecture Hours : 39 CIE Marks : 50

 Total Tutorial Hours : 00 SEE Marks : 50

 Total Practical Hours : 26 Exam Hours: 3

-Course Type : Integrated Course Code : CHES
+Course Type : Integrated Course Code : CHE ES

-- Learn the basic concepts of electrochemistry, electrode potentials that are essential to determine the battery voltage, rate of corrosion and working of analytical instruments. - Use the analytical techniques for chemical analysis.
-Know the working principle and construction of various batteries and their applications. - Apply the knowledge of using different types of nanomaterials, synthesis and their applications.
-Understand the green chemistry concepts and extend these ideas to - environmental care and sustainability. - Gain awareness on the polymers required for daily usage and their applications in advanced engineering materials such as polymer composites, polymer nanocomposites and conducting polymers.
-Acquire knowledge on the concepts of electronic memory devices, display systems, their types and applications. - Know the mechanism of corrosion, factors affecting the rate of corrosion and corrosion control methods. - Learn the sources of E waste, its management and recycling.
+- Learn the basic concepts of electrochemistry, electrode potentials that are essential to determine the battery voltage, rate of corrosion and working of analytical instruments. - Explain the working principle and applications of analytical techniques in chemical analysis. - Master the knowledge of synthesis, applications of nanomaterials and the concepts of alternative energy sources. - Elucidate the applications of polymers to develop conducting composites and display systems. - Master the knowledge of corrosion and its control for E -Waste management.

 Introduction to electrode potential.
-Electrochemical cells: Classification - galvanic cells and electrolytic cells with examples.
-Single electrode potential - definition and origin.
+Electrochemical cells: Classification galvanic cells and electrolytic cells with examples.
+Single electrode potential definition and origin.
 Derivation of Nernst equation for single electrode potential and effect of temperature and concentration.
 Standard electrode potential - definition, construction and working of a galvanic cell (e.g, Daniel cell).
 E.M.F of a cell - definition, notations and sign conventions.
 Concentration cells - definition, construction, working and derivation of EMF.
 Electrodes: Types of electrodes: Reference electrodes - construction and working of calomel electrode and Ag-AgCl electrode.
-Numerical problems on E, E° and EMF of cells and concentration cells.
+Numerical problems on E, Eo and EMF of cells and concentration cells.
 Glass electrode (Ion-selective electrode) - definition, construction and working of glass electrode.
 Determination of pH using glass electrode.